JastejS28/intel_kiosk/README.md

 ## Overview

 The Healthcare Kiosk is a comprehensive AI-powered system for patient triage and queue management, designed for clinics, hospitals, and community health centers.
 It leverages machine learning and real-time data integration to assign priority to patients based on medical urgency, vital sign abnormalities, and waiting time.
-The platform is robust, modular, and interoperable with India’s digital health ecosystem, supporting Ayushman Bharat Digital Mission (ABDM) and other national health initiatives.
+The platform is robust, modular, and interoperable with India’s digital health ecosystem

 ---